-- 3.4.1.1 The Contractor shall cover physical health, behavioral health, and LTSS as specified in this Section 3.4. - 3.4.1.2 The Contractor shall ensure continuity, coordination and integration of physical health, behavioral health and LTSS and ensure collaboration among providers, including those providing Medicaid benefits provided by the State (see Section 3.4.10 below). - 3.4.1.3 The Contractor shall furnish Covered Services in an amount, duration and scope that is no less than the amount, duration and scope for the same benefit/service as specified in Delaware's Medicaid State Plan (for Medicaid members) or CHIP State Plan (for DHCP members) (see 42 CFR 438.210). - 3.4.1.4 Per 42 CFR 438.210, the Contractor may place appropriate limits on a service on the basis of criteria such as Medical Necessity (described in Section 3.4.5 of this Contract, below), or for utilization control, provided the services furnished can be reasonably expected to achieve their purpose. - 3.4.1.5 The Contractor shall ensure that Covered Services are available 24 hours a day, seven days a week, when Medically Necessary. - 3.4.1.6 The Contractor shall cover DSHP benefit package and the DSHP Plus LTSS benefit package services provided outside of the State of Delaware pursuant to 42 CFR Part 431, Subpart B. This includes services that, as determined on the basis of medical advice, are more readily available in other states and services needed due to an Emergency Medical Condition. - 3.4.1.7 The Contractor shall not cover any services provided outside of the continental United States.
+- 3.4.1.1 The Contractor shall cover physical health, behavioral health, and LTSS as specified in this Section 3.4. - 3.4.1.2 The Contractor shall ensure continuity, coordination and integration of physical health, behavioral health and LTSS and ensure collaboration among providers, including those providing Medicaid benefits provided by the State (see Section 3.4.10 below). - 3.4.1.3 The Contractor shall furnish Covered Services in an amount, duration and scope that is no less than the amount, duration and scope for the same benefit/service as specified in Delaware's Medicaid State Plan (for Medicaid members) or CHIP State Plan (for DHCP members) (see 42 CFR 438.210). - 3.4.1.4 Per 42 CFR 438.210, the Contractor may place appropriate limits on a service: - 3.4.1.4.1 On the basis of criteria such as Medical Necessity (described in Section 3.4.5 of this Contract, below); or - 3.4.1.4.2 For utilization control, provided that: - 3.4.1.4.2.1 Services furnished can be reasonably expected to achieve their purpose;

+- 3.4.1.4.2.2 Services supporting individuals with ongoing or chronic conditions or who require DSHP Plus LTSS are authorized in a manner that reflects the member's ongoing need for such services and supports; and - 3.4.1.4.2.3 Family planning services are provided in a manner that protects and enables the member's freedom to choose the method of family planning to be used consistent with 42 CFR 441.20. - 3.4.1.5 The Contractor shall ensure that Covered Services are available 24 hours a day, seven days a week, when Medically Necessary. - 3.4.1.6 The Contractor shall cover DSHP benefit package and the DSHP Plus LTSS benefit package services provided outside of the State of Delaware pursuant to 42 CFR Part 431, Subpart B. This includes services that, as determined on the basis of medical advice, are more readily available in other states and services needed due to an Emergency Medical Condition. - 3.4.1.7 The Contractor shall not cover any services provided outside of the United States.